Reflectance paper

 Reflectance paper is a surface that contains a lattice of mirrored dimples.

+Design

 The paper is printed with color and the angle-dependent reflectance function for each pixel of an image captured with a light field camera such as a Lytro.
-The image then displays differently depending on the angle of incident light in the viewing environment.
-This technique can be used for example to display the image of a sculpture with its direction-dependent shadow depending on the angle of the light.
+The image displays differently depending on the angle of incident light in the viewing environment.
+This technique can be used to display the image of a sculpture with its direction-dependent shadow depending on the angle of the light.

 History

-As of 2012, researchers at the University of California, Santa Cruz, Hewlett-Packard Laboratories and 3M had created the first type of this kind of paper, using a hexagonal lattice of millimeter-sized dimples.
-Dimple depth was 50 µm, representing 70% of a hemisphere.
+In 2012, researchers at the University of California, Santa Cruz, Hewlett-Packard Laboratories and 3M created the first type of this kind of paper using a hexagonal lattice of millimeter-sized dimples.
+Dimple depth was 50μm, representing 70% of a hemisphere.
 Mirroring used silver or sputtered aluminum.
 A 32×32 matrix of light-field information was printed on a transparent mask over the dimples.